How and when to apply for Medicare

-Medicare has four parts:
+Medicare is divided into four parts:

-Part B is medical insurance.
+- Medicare Part B is medical insurance.